 Youth soccer is about learning the game.
 For good players to become great, they must learn.

 And learning relies on the ability to listen to coaches and follow their instructions.
-So, a good youth soccer player is one who is coachable.
+So, a good youth soccer player is coachable.

 How do I know if my child is athletically gifted for soccer?